codyfinegan/mc-server/README.md

 [backups.aws]
-bucket = "" # Bucket to store full backups in. subfolder = "" # Path inside the bucket to store backups in.
+bucket = "" # Bucket to store full backups in. subfolder = "" # Path inside the bucket to store backups in. service = "" # URL to the AWS service to use.
+Leave blank normally, this is used for testing.

 [backups.git]
 push = false